ViktorOlejar/cut-convex-subclasses/README.md

 # cut-convex-subclasses
-This repository contains supplementary computations and the source code for these computations for the paper: "State complexity of the cut operation in subclasses of convex languages" submitted to CIAA 2022: 26th International Conference on Implementation and Application of Automata.
-In order to be be familiar with the definitions and terminology used here, the reader should read the paper first before proceeding.
+This repository contains supplementary computations and the source code for these computations for the publication: *"State complexity of the cut operation in subclasses of convex languages"* submitted to CIAA 2022: 26th International Conference on Implementation and Application of Automata.
+In order to be be familiar with the definitions and terminology used here, we recommend the reader to read the publication before proceeding.

 ## automaton encoding explanation

 Let us explain the automaton encoding used in these computations by providing an example.
-Consider the deterministic finite automaton(DFA) depicted in the figure below:
+Consider the deterministic finite automaton (DFA) depicted in the figure below:

 ![alt text](https://brasil.cel.agh.edu.pl/~11sustrojny/wp-content/uploads/2011/05/automat.jpg)